If you haven’t been getting the best results with your email marketing, maybe you are doing something wrong. Keep reading to find out!

 The first step is all about the headline.
 Let’s start from the top!
 A good title is the best way to get people to click through.
 “Clickbait” sounds like a bad connotation, but it doesn’t have to be.
 A clickbait isn’t bad, if you actually deliver on the promise.
 The content of your email should back up the title’s pledge.
-Remember that a click-worthy headline isn’t a way to “trick” people into opening the email.
+Remember that a click-worthy headline isn’t a way to “trick” people into opening an email.
 It’s a creative way to make it more enticing!

 Middle: The Body.

 The “middle” step involves composing the body of the email.
 The term “body” refers to the actual content of the email.
 It’s common to feature text and media, such as images, links or video.
 However, it’s important to maintain a good ratio between the various elements.
 Too much text?
 The email will look boring and bulky.
 Too many pictures?
 It will look confusing and slow.
 Too many links?
 It will look like spam.
 Using email marketing software like Delivra is a great way to edit and process your emails in the best possible way.

 Balance is essential.
 When writing your email, create a good harmony between its elements.

 They say that “opposite attracts”, but with email marketing, the opposite is true (pun intended!).